tommeagher/redesign/README.md

 Keep in mind:
 - We're talking about using code to build stories, experiences and tools, not getting more people comfortable with using existing tools, like cell phones, Twitter, etc.
+- We're not talking about the exceptional newsrooms here.
+The New York Times and ProPublica and the Washington Post are fine.
+They don't need our help.
+We're talking about the El Paso Times, the Redlands Daily Facts or the Columbia Daily Tribune.
 - Newsroom managers tend to think of every staffing decision as a zero-sum game.
 "If we need a body to cover the courts, who will lay out the Family Circus page?
 WE HAVE TO HAVE A FAMILY CIRCUS PAGE OR THERE WILL BE RIOTING IN THE STREETS!"
 As much as you can, be prepared for these kind of counter arguments.
 - Assume the worst.
 No newsroom is going to magically find $500,000 in their budget to hire a team of 5.
 What is a realistic path here?
 - This is not nearly enough time to do this exercise, but it's better to start than to do nothing at all.